ysyk2021/how-to-foster-a-welcoming-workplace-environment-for-increased-diversity-and-inclusion/src/chapter-4-2.md

-# Techniques for Identifying and Addressing Unconscious Bias in the Workplace

-## Introduction

 In today's diverse and inclusive workplaces, acknowledging and addressing unconscious bias is essential.
 Unconscious biases are deeply ingrained attitudes or stereotypes that influence our judgments and decision-making processes without our conscious awareness.
 These biases can hinder diversity, inclusion, and ultimately, organizational success.
 This chapter aims to equip individuals and organizations with techniques to identify and address unconscious bias in the workplace effectively.